Jinan University

-Jinan University is currently administered by the Overseas Chinese Affairs Office of the State Council and the Chinese Ministry of Education.
-It is part of the Double First Class University Plan and former Project 211 for leading national universities.
-The most distinguished subjects of JNU include Pharmacy, Chemistry, Economics, Finance, Journalism, and Chinese Language and Literature.

-Jinan University is a relatively selective university in China that only accepts students with a National College Entrance Examination score at top 5%.
-It is ranked 401-500 globally by the 2021 Academic Ranking of World Universities.

 History

 In 1906, Duanfang, the Viceroy of Liangjiang, submitted a memorandum to the Guangxu Emperor, proposing that an overseas Chinese school be set up for the purpose of spreading far and wide the enlightening influence of education and strengthening the emotional ties with compatriots overseas.
 The Guangxu Emperor approved of his proposal and thus Duanfang was honored as the founder of Jinan University.
-On March 23, 1907.
-Jinan Academy was founded in Nanjing, becoming the first of its kind in Chinese history and serving as a curtain-raiser for the later development of overseas Chinese education.
+On March 23, 1907, Jinan Academy was founded in Nanjing, becoming the first of its kind in Chinese history and serving as a curtain-raiser for the later development of overseas Chinese education.

 In 1927, Jinan Academy was renamed National Jinan University, located in Shanghai.
-After the foundation of the People's Republic of China (PRC) in 1949, Jinan University was closed and its schools were merged with those of other university such as Fudan University.
+After the foundation of the People's Republic of China in 1949, Jinan University was closed and its schools were merged with those of other university such as Fudan University.
 In 1958, Jinan University was reestablished in Guangzhou.